Top polluter Qatar defends right to host climate talks

 "I believe Qatar is a good place (for the conference).
 Other host countries produce coal," Attiyah said.

-Coal emits roughly twice as much carbon dioxide per unit of energy produced as gas.
+Coal emits roughly twice as much carbon dioxide per unit of energy produced.

 SOLAR AIR CONDITIONING